-GM’s supply chain spans over 21,000 businesses around the world.
-We spend approximately $90 billion – two-thirds of our automotive costs – on about 200,000 items representing a wide variety of raw materials, parts, supplies, freight, transportation and other services.
-These are delivered or provided to more than 170 manufacturing operations in 30 countries.
+GM’s supply chain spans over 20,000 businesses around the world.
+We spend approximately $100 billion—two-thirds of our automotive costs—on about 200,000 items representing a wide variety of raw materials, parts, supplies, freight, transportation and other services.
+These are delivered or provided to more than 150 manufacturing operations in 30 countries.
 Despite its great breadth, scope and complexity, we’ve found that working with our suppliers to improve our mutual performance leads to rapid and significant improvements in our overall impacts.

-As an example, lifecycle analysis reveals that our greenhouse gas (GHG) impact is 10 times greater in our supply chain than in our own operations.
-By working with suppliers to reduce their own GHG emissions, we are able to reduce our overall impact.
+As an example, life cycle analysis reveals that greenhouse gas (GHG) impact is 10 times greater in our supply chain than in our own operations.
+By working with suppliers to reduce their own GHG emissions, we are able to reduce overall impact.

 Our supply chain is built on strong, transparent and trusted relationships, which are critical to ensuring product quality, availability and affordability for our customers.
 By seeking to be the partner of choice to suppliers, GM is better positioned to:

-GM has renewed its commitment in recent years to work toward exemplary supplier partnerships built on integrity and shared values.
+GM committed in recent years to work toward exemplary supplier partnerships built on integrity and shared values.

 GPSC is reshaping how the company and its suppliers work together, partner for mutual success and deliver greater value for our customers.
 Priorities for this group include:

 GPSC has two primary forums for formal supplier engagement.
 The GM Supplier Business Council consists of 12 global suppliers who meet monthly with our GPSC leadership team.
-The second forum is a global GM Supplier Business Meeting that we webcast to our suppliers 11 months out of the year to gain input and a consensus approach on GM-specific topics.
+In addition to our Supplier Business Council, we also have a Diversity Council that is comprised of seven companies.
+The second forum is a global GM Supplier Business Meeting that we webcast to our suppliers several months out of the year to gain input and a consensus approach on GM-specific topics.
 Suppliers who participate in this webcast represent approximately 80 percent of our annual purchases for parts and services.
 This group also meets in person once a year.
 In addition, we have a dedicated internet portal for our suppliers to facilitate discussions on important issues, including policies, guidelines, standards and even our Sustainability Report.

 We also place high expectations of excellence and ethical conduct on our suppliers, who are expected to act in a way that is consistent with our principles and values.
-Likewise, GM employees must hold suppliers with whom they work accountable for acting in a manner that is consistent with our Code of Conduct, Winning With Integrity.
+Likewise, GM employees must hold suppliers they work with accountable for acting in a manner that is consistent with our Code of Conduct, Winning with Integrity.

-Beyond our Code of Conduct, we outline our expectations for supplier conduct in purchase contract terms and conditions, which clearly state our prohibition against any use of child labor or any other form of forced or involuntary labor, abusive treatment of employees or corrupt business practices in the supplying of goods and services to us.
+Beyond our Supplier Code of Conduct, we outline our expectations for supplier conduct in purchase contract terms and conditions, which clearly state our prohibition against any use of child labor or any other form of forced or involuntary labor, abusive treatment of employees or corrupt business practices in the supplying of goods and services to us.
 Furthermore, our contracts lay out expectations for lawful compliance with data protection and privacy, wages, hours and conditions of employment, subcontractor selection, discrimination, occupational health/safety and motor vehicle safety.
-We request that all of our direct suppliers certify compliance with these provisions of our contract.
+By choosing to do business with GM, our suppliers accept our terms and conditions which include our Supplier Code of Conduct, and for our largest suppliers we also expect that they annually certify compliance with these provisions of our contract.
 We follow up with those suppliers who do not confirm compliance.
-We also provide for our suppliers access to the GM Aware Line, Speak Up for Safety, Global Response Incident Reporting and other means to raise concerns.
+We also provide our suppliers with access to the same communication tools—the GM Aware Line, Speak Up for Safety, Global Response Incident Reporting and others—that our own employees use to raise concerns.

 Compliance within our supply chain is mandatory.
 When suppliers act responsibly, we reward them with greater business opportunities.
 Conversely, when suppliers act in a noncompliant manner, they may lose current work, future opportunities and/or their contract can be terminated.
 We monitor and receive feedback on supplier performance through various tools such as Strategic Supplier Engagement and supplier business review meetings.
 Our Supplier of the Year program recognizes best performers.